rollerworks-graveyard/datagrid-bundle/README.md

 Main purpose of this bundle is to integrate [RollerworksDatagrid](https://github.com/rollerworks/rollerworks-datagrid) with any Symfony based application.

-    RollerworksDatagrid provides you with a powerful datagrid system.
+    RollerworksDatagrid - Datagrid system with a modular design and customizable.

 Requirements
 ------------

-You need at least the Symfony (Symfony FrameworkBundle) and the TwigBundle 2.3 and the Composer package manager for installing dependencies.
+You need at least the Symfony (Symfony FrameworkBundle) and the TwigBundle 3.1 and the Composer package manager for installing dependencies.

 Documentation